nrwl/nx/docs/shared/express-plugin.md

 # Express Plugin

-The Express plugin contains schematics to add a new Express application to an Nx workspace.
+The Express plugin contains generators to add a new Express application to an Nx workspace.

 ## Adding the Express plugin